briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

 # Memory Injections
 - <u>Memory Injection</u>: an attack that involves inserting malicious code into the memory space of a legitimate running process.
 This allows the malicious code to operate with the same privileges as the compromised process
+    - Examples: DLL Injection.
+Since a DLL is a type of process that runs on most computers, it can contain malicious code that's used by the host thus infecting the host

 # Buffer overflow
 - <u>Buffer Overflow</u>: an attack where the attacker sends more data to a buffer that it can handle which leads to overwriting adjacent memory locations.
 This potentially can allow the attacker to execute arbitrary code